Geastrum triplex: Habitat and distribution

 Geastrum triplex is a saprobic fungus: it derives nutrients from decomposing organic matter.
 The fruit bodies are usually found growing singly or more commonly in groups in hardwood forests where much humus has accumulated; in Mexico, they have been collected in tropical deciduous forest.
 Fruit bodies are often found around well-rotted tree stumps; they are initially almost buried in the loose duff, but emerge during maturity as the downward curling of the rays exposes the spore sac.
 Old fruit bodies are persistent, and may survive the winter to be found the following spring or summer.
 A Dutch study reported a propensity for G. triplex to grow on soil made calcium-rich from washed-out chalk of crushed shells on bicycling paths.
 It is described as common in North America and Europe.
 One author states it is commonly found under beech trees.

 Geastrum triplex has a widespread distribution, and has been collected in Asia (China, Korea Iran, and Turkey), Australia, Europe (Belgium, Czech Republic, Sweden, and the Canary Islands), and Africa (Congo, South Africa).
 In North America, its range extends north to Canada and south to Mexico, including the whole continental United States and Hawaii.
 In Central and South America the fungus has been reported from Panama, Trinidad and Tobago, Argentina, Brazil, and Chile.

 Uses

 Edibility

-Although the fruit bodies of Geastrum triplex are nonpoisonous, they are tough and fibrous, and of "no alimentary interest".
+Although the fruit bodies are nonpoisonous, they are tough and fibrous, and considered of "no alimentary interest".
 Mycologist David Arora says that they are reputed to be edible when immature—when the gleba is still white and firm—but adds that they are rarely found in this form.